LinuxForHealth/hl7v2-fhir-converter/TEMPLATING.md

       sys: "urn:id:extID"
       joinChar: '-'
 ```
-*  In the Indetifier_Observation we take the values and add them together in the `value  HL7Spec`
+* In the Identifier_Observation we take the values and add them together in the `value HL7Spec`
 ```yml
 value:
      type: STRING